XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 There are several ways in which a gateway can seek to profit from XRP Ledger integration.
 These can include:

 * Withdrawal and Deposit fees.
 Gateways typically charge a small fee (such as 1%) for the service of adding or removing money from the XRP Ledger.
 You have the power to determine the rate you credit people when they move money onto and off of the XRP Ledger through your gateway.
 * Transfer fees.
-You can set a percentage fee to charge automatically when customers send each other issuances created by your issuing address.
-This amount is debited from the XRP Ledger, decreasing your obligation each time your issuances change hands.
+You can set a percentage fee to charge automatically when customers send each other issued currencies created by your issuing address.
+This amount is debited from the XRP Ledger, decreasing your obligation each time your issued currencies change hands.
 See [TransferRate](#transferrate) for details.
 * Indirect revenue from value added.
 XRP Ledger integration can provide valuable functionality for your customers that distinguishes your business from your competitors.
 * Interest on XRP Ledger-backed funds.
 You can keep the collateral for the funds you issue in XRP Ledger in a bank account that earns interest.
 Make sure you can always access enough funds to service customer withdrawals.
 * [Financial Exchange](#liquidity-and-currency-exchange).
-A gateway can also make offers to buy and sell its issuances for other issuances in the XRP Ledger, providing liquidity to cross-currency payments and possibly making a profit.
+A gateway can also make offers to buy and sell its issued currencies for other issued currencies in the XRP Ledger, providing liquidity to cross-currency payments and possibly making a profit.
 (As with all financial exchange, profits are not guaranteed.)

 ### Choosing Fee Rates